pgj/freebsd-wifibox-alpine/README.md

   conservative `lzo` setting, but `lz4`, `gzip`, `xz`, and `zstd` are also available.

-Besides these, it is considered that the `guest/lib/firmware` directory may be present for holding further firmware files that shall be added to the virtual disk image, under `/lib/firmware`.
+Besides these, it is considered that a directory named `guest` might be present for holding further files and directories that shall be added to the virtual disk image, under its root.

 ## Documentation